 Often patients present with flat / underdeveloped cheeks to be enlarged.
-This is very easy
+This is very easy.

-The wrinkling on cheek skin, especially from smiling can be improved with dermal filler or skin boosters
+The wrinkling on cheek skin, especially from smiling can be improved with dermal filler or skin boosters.

-The shape of the cheeks:
+Shape of the cheeks:

-Some patients need more volume in the front of their cheeks and some patients need more volume at the side of their cheeks, and some just need more volume at the high point of their cheeks.: The patient will be assessed and the doctor will have a discussion with the patient about their anatomy, and how it can be improved.
+Some patients need more volume in the front of their cheeks and some patients need more volume at the side of their cheeks, and some just need more volume at the high point of their cheeks.
+The patient will be assessed and the doctor will have a discussion with the patient about their anatomy, and how it can be improved.

-as we age, we lose volume in the cheeks and hence structural support of the overlying tissue.
-This can be replaced
+As we age, we lose volume in the cheeks and hence structural support of the overlying tissue.
+This can be replaced.

-Symmetry of the cheeks: asymmetry of the cheeks is very common, and can be improved with dermal filler treatment
+Symmetry of the cheeks: asymmetry of the cheeks is very common, and can be improved with dermal filler treatment.

-Smile lines of the lower cheeks can also be treated with dermal filler
+Smile lines of the lower cheeks can also be treated with dermal filler.

 Cheek Fillers Treatment